 Full payment is due at the time of purchase.
 No exceptions.

 Graduate Honors Reception

-Eligible graduates who have achieved a 3.5 GPA or higher in their studies will be invited to a college-wide Graduate Honors Reception which will be held Thursday, April 28 from 6:30-7:30pm, location: TBA.
+Eligible graduates who have achieved a 3.5 GPA or higher in their studies will be invited to a college-wide Graduate Honors Reception which will be held Thursday, May 4, 2017 6:00 - 7:00 p.m., location: Holiday Inn Gateway Centre.
 Students who qualify receive an invitation from the Office of the Academic Affairs Vice-President.
 Invited grads, families and friends must RSVP as tickets are limited.
 Graduates will receive their honors pins and those earning an Associate degree with a 4.0 GPA along with the Paul Karr and Phil Braun award winners will be recognized during the ceremony.